 Is a background check required to participate in a field placement?

 Yes, every student who is accepted into the program will need to have a background check in order to be placed in the field.
+Visit the Office of Clinical Placement Coordination website for details.

 What should I expect to do during my field placement?